Budget-Savvy Tips for Last-Minute Trips

 Fortunately, we’ve got some good news — it is possible to plan a spontaneous trip without breaking the bank!
 Just check out our penny pinching tips and hit the road:

 Don’t wander far.
 While you may not have the means to jet-set off to an all-inclusive resort, odds are you can afford a stress free mini-vacation close to home.
 Do your research and see what your state or region has to offer — you might be surprised at some of the hidden gems nearby.

 Consider the bus route.
 Another benefit to sticking close to home?
 No airfare!
 Find out where a Megabus can take you and travel on the cheap.

 Turn to Twitter.
 This may surprise you, but Twitter is a prime place to find low fares on flights or last-minute discounts on vacation packages.
 Follow travel websites, airlines and hotels on Twitter and you might stumble onto some top-notch deals.

 Go mid-week.
 Airfare and hotel prices tend to drop during the mid-week slump.
 So consider taking off for your next mini-vacation on a Tuesday or Wednesday.
 It’ll be a fun change of pace!

 Cozy up in a rental.
-Why spend the big bucks on a hotel when you can rent a place for a lot less?
+Why spend the big bucks on a hotel when you can rent a place from private owners for a lot less?
 Sites like Airbnb and Homeaway have been gaining a lot of steam lately, and for good reason.
 Look into this option and save some money on your spontaneous getaway.

 Tour for less.
 City tours are a great way to experience new places, but they can be pricy.
 The good news is you’ve got options!
 Look into self-guided tours available online, or see if your destination offers free tours by foot — a pay-what-you-like option lead by seasoned, freelance tour guides.